PrincetonUniversity/Burst/README.md

 # Burst

 The `burst` algorithm is a data-driven and statistically rigorous method to detect and isolate signal bursts in a time series.
-It is statistically rigorous in the sense that the false-postive and false-negative rates in detecting signal bursts are known, as defined by the user.
+It is statistically rigorous in the sense that the false-positive and false-negative rates in detecting signal bursts are known, as defined by the user.
 For example, the algorithm can be used for counting molecules in a single-molecule diffusion experiment.
 Furthermore, the algorithm isolates signal bursts conservatively to minimize taking in background data points, allowing additional in-depth analysis of information content contained in the data points collected in each signal burst.

 ## Getting started